Wallis and Futuna IMMA

 Sub-criterion D2: Diversity

 The Wallis and Futuna waters contains a remarkable diversity of cetaceans.
 A total of sixteen species have been confirmed in the area (Laran et al, submitted), with a quite broad distribution throughout the EEZ (Figure 2).
-Relative abundance was estimated for several species from the REMMOA survey and corrected for availability bias with a global cetacean abundance estimated to 0.18 individuals per km² and a good representation of small Delphininae (Stenella spp.), Globicephalinae subfamilies (Figure 4) a (Laran et al., 2023).
+Relative abundance was estimated for several species from the REMMOA survey and corrected for availability bias with cetacean abundance estimated to 0.18 individuals per km² and a good representation of small Delphininae (Stenella spp.), Globicephalinae subfamilies (Figure 4) a (Laran et al., 2023).

 Supporting Information